Do you have extra weight around the middle?

-Metabolic syndrome is the combination of high blood pressure, high blood sugar, high cholesterol and excess body fat around the mid section.
+It is the combination of high blood pressure, high blood sugar, high cholesterol, and excess body fat around the midsection.

-Metabolic syndrome’s associated with an increased risk for heart disease, stroke and diabetes.
+it’s associated with an increased risk for heart disease, stroke, and diabetes.

 What are the risk factors for Metabolic Syndrome?